andresr-dev/ShootingGallery/README.md

 # ShootingGallery
-A classic shooting gallery game made with SpriteKit
+A classic shooting gallery game made with SpriteKit for iPads.

 Be careful by shooting a penguin because it's going to cost you some points.